Presider’s Page for 25 December (‘Day Mass’)

 Introduction (by the Presider) Let us bring our prayers to God, who has shown his salvation to the nations in the birth of Jesus.

-- For Christians all over the world, that they may follow Christ with enthusiasm throughout the year (pause for silent prayer).
+- For Christians all over the world (pause for silent prayer).
 Lord, hear us.

-- For children and families in Ireland who have no homes, that the country may not forget their needs (pause for silent prayer).
+- For homeless children and families in Ireland (pause for silent prayer).
 Lord, hear us.

-- For ourselves, that each day we may spread happiness and bring good news (pause for silent prayer).
+- For love and peace in our homes (pause for silent prayer).
 Lord, hear us.

-- For those who are sad this Christmas, that God may stay close to them (pause for silent prayer).
+- For people who are sick with COVID-19 (pause for silent prayer).
 Lord, hear us.

-- For people who are less well-off, that we never forget to support them (pause for silent prayer).
+- For those in nursing homes and hospitals (pause for silent prayer).
 Lord, hear us.